Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-20-22 - Intro to Memory Address Translation.md

 1. Multi threading and processing
 2. Virtual Memory

 Access time to DRAM memory has not evolved in the same way as processor speeds and architectures have.
+Processes have gotten faster at a faster rate than DRAM has.

 Multi-level Cache - access time vs cost
 + access time if element required by CPU is found in cache (cache hit)